State and Future of Global Energy 2019

 Webster Geneva Campus Annual Seminar, Co-organized with Argus Media

 In his keynote presentation on price reporting and the state of markets and prices, David Fyfe first introduced the essence of price reporting and the role of Argus Media.
 This was followed by an assessment of current market trends.
-In particular, he stressed the role of independent price references produced by price reporting agencies (PRA) that everyone can agree upon, which brings transparency & price discovery to frequently opaque markets.
+In particular, he stressed the role of independent price references produced by price reporting agencies (PRA) that everyone can agree upon, which brings transparency and price discovery to frequently opaque markets.
 The possibility to collect information online gives greater precision to this “just in time” information.
 After the global financial crisis of 2008 with an unprecedented spike and collapse of oil prices, the PRA were under international scrutiny by regulators, coordinated by International Organisation of Security Commissions (IOSCO).
 The crude oil prices based on principal benchmarks such as Brent and WTI are essential for crude oil market global price formation.
 Those benchmarks need liquidity to function and undistorted markets with multiple actors to determine price levels, adequate infrastructure including storage, etc. Changing the existing benchmarks and permitting them to evolve has been easier than developing the new ones.

 The markets for crude oil and other energy, which are driven by global economic growth, are slowing down cyclically.
 The market itself is now different with a dramatically increased role for shale oil and the USA as leading oil producing country.
 This narrows the possibilities for supply management manoeuvring by OPEC and countries like Russia partnering with it.
 As the demand for oil is driven by economic activities and industrial output, it can be more heavily affected should a recession occur.
 In that respect, the impact of the US-China trade war and geopolitics of oil including Venezuela and Middle East, especially Iran sanctions and freedom of crude oil flows through Hormuz Strait, has been assessed.
 Overall, the year 2019 has been tightened by the global oil supply and demand in balance.
 For 2020, this balance can be heavily dependent on the demand for oil.